iondrive/iondrive-cli/README.md

 IonDrive-Cli
 =========

-The Ion Drive cli combines utilities common to Ion Drive dev team.
+The IonDrive cli combines utilities common to IonDrive dev team.

 Use the `iondrive --help` command for more detailed task information.